SojinSamuel/instrumentation/README.md

 ## Volumes

-- `/home/fonos/.fonos/config` - Fonos connection config.
+- `/home/fonoster/.fonoster/config` - Fonoster connection config.
-- `/home/fonos/.fonos/instrumentation.json` - File with instrumentation info, such as productId, accessKeyId, etc.
+- `/home/fonoster/.fonoster/instrumentation.json` - File with instrumentation info, such as productId, accessKeyId, etc.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/fonoster/fonos/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/fonoster/fonoster/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors